Recommended settings for WP Full Picture

 With geolocation, you can:

-If you are using many tracking tools that track clicks (additions to cart also count) then go to the Shared Tracking Settings page > Tracking improvements > and enable the option “Wait for tracking to finish before redirecting to another page“.
+If you are using many tracking tools that track clicks (additions to cart also count) then it is worth to test and enable the option “Wait for tracking to finish before redirecting to another page“.

 Most tracking tools cannot recognize the source of traffic, when it comes from Android or iOS application.
 For example, if they click a link on Pinterest app, Google Analytics may recognize this traffic as “Direct”.